-Our Alumni For Others program offers alumni, family and friends an opportunity to come together in their chapter or community to volunteer with a service project.
+Our Alumni For Others program offers alumni, family and friends an opportunity to come together in their communities to volunteer with a service project.

 St. Ignatius called us to “transform the world” and as graduates of a Jesuit, Catholic university we share a commitment to be men and women for others.
 Learn how you can answer the call.

 Know of an organization in your area that needs help?
 Email Brian Coleman, Alumni Association Community Engagement Manager - Service & Spirituality, to spread the word!

 45 Alumni.
 90 minutes.
 1,000 Meals for the Hungry.

 Something extraordinary happens when the Bronco family comes together to help the community.
 Need hygiene kits for the homeless?
 The Santa Clara clan steps up.
 How about some help at an event supporting mothers and children in need?
 Alumni lend a hand.
 One thousand brown bag lunches for the food insecure?
 Broncos find a way.

 And that’s exactly what happened Nov.
 12. Forty-five alumni, their families, friends and SCU staff descended on Bannan Alumni House to make lunches for Loaves and Fishes Family Kitchen to distribute to people experiencing homelessness.

 Volunteers divided into groups and manned their stations working assembly line-style, passing lunch sacks around the room until they were filled and placed in crates for delivery.
 Ninety minutes later, this dedicated team had prepared more than 1,000 brown bag lunches for hungry community members in Santa Clara County.